-In 2017, the Company recorded other operating charges of \$2,157 million.
-These charges primarily consisted of \$737 million of CCR asset impairments and \$650 million related to the Company's productivity and reinvestment program.
-In addition, other operating charges included \$419 million related to costs incurred to refranchise certain of our bottling operations.
-These costs include, among other items, internal and external costs for individuals directly working on the refranchising efforts, severance, pension settlement charges and costs associated with the implementation of information technology systems to facilitate consistent data standards and availability throughout our bottling systems.
+In 2018, the Company recorded other operating charges of \$1,079 million.
+These charges primarily consisted of \$450 million of CCR asset impairments and \$440 million related to the Company's productivity and reinvestment program.
+In addition, other operating charges included \$139 million related to costs incurred to refranchise certain of our North America bottling operations.
+These costs include, among other items, internal and external costs for individuals directly working on the refranchising efforts, severance, and costs associated with the implementation of information technology systems to facilitate consistent data standards and availability throughout our bottling systems.
+Other operating charges also included \$33 million related to tax litigation expense and \$19 million related to noncapitalizable transaction costs associated with pending and closed transactions.
+Refer to Note 2 for additional information on the refranchising of our bottling operations.
+Refer toNote 12 for additional information related to the tax litigation.
+Refer to Note 17 for additional information on the impairment charges.
+Refer toNote 19 for additional information on the Company's productivity and reinvestment program.
+Refer to Note 20 for the impact these charges had on our operating segments and Corporate.

+In 2017, the Company recorded other operating charges of \$1,902 million.
+These charges primarily consisted of \$737 million of CCR asset impairments and \$534 million related to the Company's productivity and reinvestment program.
+In addition, other operating charges included \$280 million related to costs incurred to refranchise certain of our bottling operations.
 Other operating charges also included \$225 million related to a cash contribution we made to The Coca-Cola Foundation,\$67 million related to tax litigation expense, \$34 million related to impairments of Venezuelan intangible assets and\$19 million related to noncapitalizable transaction costs associated with pending and closed transactions.
-Refer to Note 1 for additional information about the Venezuelan intangible assets andNote 16 for information on how the Company determined the CCR asset impairment charges.
-Refer to Note 18 for additional information on the Company's productivity, integration and restructuring initiatives.
-Refer toNote 19 for the impact these charges had on our operating segments.
+Refer to Note 1 for additional information about the Venezuelan intangible assets.
+Refer toNote 2 for additional information on the refranchising of our bottling operations.
+Refer to Note 17 for information on how the Company determined the asset impairment charges.
+Refer toNote 19 for additional information on the Company's productivity and reinvestment program.
+Refer to Note 20 for the impact these charges had on our operating segments and Corporate.

-In 2016, the Company recorded other operating charges of \$1,510 million.
-These charges primarily consisted of \$352 million due to the Company's productivity and reinvestment program and \$240 million due to the integration of our German bottling operations.
-In addition, the Company recorded charges of \$415 million related to costs incurred to refranchise certain of our bottling operations.
-These costs include, among other items, internal and external costs for individuals directly working on the refranchising efforts, severance, pension settlement charges and costs associated with the implementation of information technology systems to facilitate consistent data standards and availability throughout our bottling systems.
-The Company also recorded a charge of \$200 million related to cash contributions we made to The Coca-Cola Foundation, a charge of \$76 million due to the write-down we recorded related to our receivables from our bottling partner in Venezuela as a result of changes in exchange rates and charges of \$41 million related to noncapitalizable transaction costs associated with pending and closed transactions.
-Refer to Note 1 for additional information on the Venezuelan exchange rates.
-Refer to Note 18 for additional information on the Company's productivity, integration and restructuring initiatives.
-Refer to Note 19 for the impact these charges had on our operating segments.